open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This field is required.
   int64 start_time_unixnano = 8;

-  // The end time of the span.
-On the client side, this is the time kept by
+  // end_time_unixnano is the end time of the span.
+On the client side, this is the time
-  // the local machine where the span execution ends.
+  // kept by the local machine where the span execution ends.
 On the server side, this
   // is the time when the server application handler stops running.
   //
   // This field is semantically required.
 When not set on receive -